olumayor99/Yolo/README.md

 ## Architecture
 ![Archi!](./assets/images/archi.png)

-For detailed information about the architecture, design considerations, and also design improvements, please visit [DESIGN.md](DESIGN.md).
+For detailed information about the architecture, design considerations, and also design improvements (security and monitoring solutions), please visit [DESIGN.md](DESIGN.md).

 ## Deployment
 First, you need to meet/get the following requirements.
 Click on the links to take you to the respective pages that will describe how to install and set them up properly.